Mooroovare Vajragalu

-Mooroovare Vajragalu is a 1973 Indian Kannada-language film, directed by Y. R. Swamy.
+Mooroovare Vajragalu is a 1973 Indian Kannada-language devotional film directed by Y. R. Swamy.
 The film stars Rajkumar, Srinath, Jayanthi, Aarathi and Manjula.
 Rajkumar played a dual role in the movie.
 The film was Rajkumar's last full-fledged movie in black-and-white - thus also making it his last dual role in a black and white movie.
 Doorada Betta, which released in the same year, was in black and white too, but had a few sequences in Eastmancolor.
 The movie was dubbed in Telugu in 1976 as Narada Vinodham.